kidandcat/codex/codex-rs/README.md

 # Codex CLI (Rust Implementation)

+## Fork-specific features

+- Background process support so long-running tasks can continue after Codex responds, complete with status tracking in the TUI header.
+- Continuous chat mode that keeps Codex engaged without manually resubmitting prompts, making it easier to iterate alongside background work.

 We provide Codex CLI as a standalone, native executable to ensure a zero-dependency install.

 ## Installing Codex